 Under the principles of merger accounting, the assets and liabilities of Entity X and Entity Y are consolidated in the financial statements of Entity A using the existing book values as stated in the consolidated financial statements of Entity P immediately prior to the combination.
-This procedure requires recording of goodwill arising on the original acquisition of Entity X by Entity P and minority interests in Entity Y as stated in the consolidated financial statements of Entity P immediately prior to the combination.
-There is no recognition of any additional goodwill or excess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over cost at the time of this combination.
+This procedure requires recording of goodwill arising on the original acquisition of Entity X by Entity P and minority interests in Entity Y as stated in the consolidated financial statements of Entity of any additional goodwill or excess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over cost at the time of this combination.